Crystalwarrior/KFO-Server/README.md

 A Python-based server for Danganronpa Online.
 It is a fork from [tsuserver3](https://github.com/AttorneyOnline/tsuserver3) which is targeted towards Attorney Online.

-Requires Python 3.6+ and PyYAML.
+Requires Python 3.6-3.8 and PyYAML.

 ## How to use

 ### Installing

-* Install the latest version of Python. **Python 2 will not work**, as TsuserverDR depends on async/await, which can only be found on Python 3.5 and newer.
+* Install the latest version of Python. **Python 2 will not work**.
   - If your system supports it, it is recommended that you use a separate virtual environment, such as [Anaconda](https://www.continuum.io/downloads) for Windows, or [virtualenv](https://virtualenv.pypa.io/en/stable/) for everyone else (it runs itself using Python).
   - If prompted during the installation to add `python` as a PATH environment variable, accept this option.
 * Open Command Prompt or your terminal, and change to the directory where you downloaded TsuserverDR to.
 You can do this in two ways: